 - Place a call to the number that came with your Flex instance.

-To customize inbound voice, you can set up a scalable Interactive Voice Response (IVR) system or build an intelligent bot for your contact center using Autopilot.
+To customize inbound voice, you can set up a scalable Interactive Voice Response (IVR) system.

 You can build IVR systems for your contact center that provide richer call context before routing them to your agents.
 For example, you can prompt your customers to supply general and account-based information to reduce delays and eliminate the need for call transfers.
 To get started, see the Build an IVR visually with Studio and Set up an IVR using Twilio Studio tutorials.